 Mindfulness in CBT for Obsessive-Compulsive Disorder

-Mindfulness techniques can help you increase your awareness of your thoughts and feelings without judgment.
+Mindfulness techniques can help you increase awareness of your thoughts and feelings without judgment.
 Acceptance and Commitment Therapy (ACT), which incorporates mindfulness and acceptance strategies, can also be helpful as an adjunct to CBT for OCD.
 Mindfulness can help in so many other ways as well, and many clients who have had cognitive-behavioral therapy for OCD continue to use mindfulness techniques to help in other areas of their lives even after their symptoms subside.

 CBT for OCD Relapse Prevention